How Not to Be Wrong: Part 2: Inference

 Chapter 6, The Baltimore Stockbroker and the Bible Code: Ellenberg tries to get across that mathematics is in every single thing that we do.
 To support this, he uses examples about hidden codes in the Torah determined by Equidistant Letter Sequence, a stockbroker parable, noting that "improbable things happen", and wiggle room attributes to that.

 Chapter 7, Dead Fish Don't Read Minds: This chapter touches on a lot of things.
-The basis for this chapter are stories about a dead salmon's MRI, trial and error in algebra, and birth control statistics as well as basketball statistics (the "hot hand").
-He also notes that poetry can be compared to mathematics in that it's "trained by exposure to stimuli, and manipulable in the lab".
+The basis for this chapter are stories about a dead salmon's MRI, trial and error in algebra, birth control statistics, alliteration in Shakespeare, and basketball statistics (the "hot hand").
 Additionally, he writes of a few other mathematical concepts, including the Null hypothesis and the Quartic function.
+He explains how underpowered statistical studies can lead to misleading results, especially when the result given by the null hypothesis is close to the result gotten by rejecting it.

 Chapter 8, Reductio Ad Unlikely: This chapter focuses on the works and theorems/concepts of many famous mathematicians and philosophers.
-These include but aren't limited to the Reductio Ad Absurdum by Aristotle, a look into the constellation Taurus by John Mitchell, and Yitang "Tom" Zhangs "bounded gaps" conjecture.
+These include but aren't limited to the reductio ad absurdum method, a look into the constellation Taurus by John Mitchell, and Yitang "Tom" Zhang's "bounded gaps" proof.
 He also delves into explaining rational numbers, the prime number theorem, and makes up his own word, "flogarithms".

-Chapter 9, The Internationals Journal of Haruspicy: Ellenberg relates the practice of haruspicy, genes that affect schizophrenia, and the accuracy of published papers as well as other things to the "P value" or statistical significance.
-He also notes at the end that Jerzy Neyman and Egon Pearson claimed that statistics is about doing, not interpreting, and then relates this to other real-world examples.
+Chapter 9, The International Journal of Haruspicy: Ellenberg relates the practice of haruspicy, genes that affect schizophrenia, and the accuracy of published papers as well as other things to the "p-value" or statistical significance.
+He talks about p-hacking, which can arise when using a hard rule like "p<0.05," and how confidence intervals can help solve this problem.
+He also notes at the end that Jerzy Neyman and Egon Pearson claimed that statistics is about doing, not interpreting, and that R. A. Fisher believed scientists should not have a "fixed level of significance at which from year to year, and in all circumstances, he rejects hypotheses; he rather gives his mind to each particular case in the light of his evidence and his ideas".

 Chapter 10, Are You There, God?
 It's Me, Bayesian Inference: This chapter relates algorithms to things ranging from God, to Netflix movie recommendations, and to terrorism on Facebook.
-Ellenberg goes through quite a few mathematical concepts in this chapter, which include conditional probabilities relating back to "P value", posterior possibilities, Bayesian inference, and Bayes theorem as they correlate to radio psychics and probability.
-Additionally, he uses Punnett squares and other methods to explore the probability of God's existence.
+Ellenberg goes through quite a few mathematical concepts in this chapter, which include conditional probabilities relating back to "p-value", posterior possibilities, Bayesian inference, and Bayes theorem as they correlate to radio psychics and probability.
+Additionally, he uses contingency tables and other methods to explore the probability of God's existence.